Big Lab Field Trips

 Can the start time or end time of the program be changed?
 View Details

 Unfortunately the Big Lab schedule cannot be adjusted.
 If your group needs to leave early or start late, elements of the program will be removed to allow us to complete within the standard time frame.

 What happens if we are running late?
 View Details

 If your group is running late, please notify us by calling 213-744-2019.
 Based upon your arrival time, our staff will remove/alter elements of the program to fit within the shortened time frame.
 Program end times will not be extended to make up for late arrival.

 Groups arriving to the Wallis Annenberg Building more than 30 minutes after their scheduled start time will not be accommodated.
 These groups will still be responsible for full payment of the program fees.

 What is the chaperone policy?
 View Details

 Big Lab programs require a minimum of 1 chaperone for every 10 students, with a maximum of 8 chaperones total per program.
+Chaperone and student capacities are calculated separately.
+Chaperones cannot utilize student spaces and vice versa.
 Chaperones must stay with the group throughout the program.